-Installing/Updating HP 64700 Firmware

-You need to update the emulator firmware if:

-- You ordered the emulator probe and the HP 64748C emulation control card separately. - You are using an HP 64748C that has been previously used with a different emulator probe. - You are upgrading to a newer version of the emulator. - You received a firmware update disk from HP.

-If you ordered the emulator probe and the HP 64748C emulation control card together, you can ignore this chapter.
+Installing/Updating HP 64700 Firmware You need to update the emulator firmware if: • You ordered the emulator probe and the HP 64748C emulation control card separately. • You are using an HP 64748C that has been previously used with a different emulator probe. • You are upgrading to a newer version of the emulator. • You received a firmware update disk from HP.
+If you ordered the emulator probe and the HP 64748C emulation control car- together, you can ignore this chapter.
 The control card already contains the correct firmware for the emulator probe.
 This chapter shows you how to install or update HP 64700 firmware.

-If you are using an HP 64700A, it must contain the optional Flash EPROM memory card before you can install or update HP 64700 system firmware.
+Note If you are using an HP 64700A, it must contain the optional Flash EPROM memory card before you can install or update HP 64700 system firmware.
 Flash EPROM memory is standard in the HP 64700B card cage.
 The firmware, and the program that downloads it into the HP 64700, are included with the debugger on floppy disks labeled HP64700 EMUL/ANLY FIRMWARE.

-The steps to install or update HP 64700 firmware are:

-- Step 1.
-Connect the HP 64700 card cage to your PC. - Step 2.
-Install the firmware update utility. - Step 3.
-Run PROGFLASH to update HP 64700 firmware. - Step 4.
-Verify emulator performance.
+The steps to install or update HP 64700 firmware are: • Step 1.
+Connect the HP 64700 card cage to your PC. • Step 2.
+Install the firmware update utility. • Step 3.
+Run PROGFLASH to update HP 64700 firmware. • Step 4.
+Verify emulator performance. • Step 4.
+Verny entitator performance.

-The above steps are described in detail on the following pages.